Ford Mustang Mach-E SUV - Practicality & boot space

 The boot in the Volkswagen ID.4 measures 543 litres, but it has no frunk, while the BMW iX3 has a 510-litre boot.

-Ford's accessories list includes a detachable tow bar (costing around £500), but we only expect the Mach-E to be able to pull a trailer weighing up to 750kgs, so it's unlikely to be suitable for a caravan or horsebox.
+Ford's accessories list includes a detachable tow bar (costing around £500), but the Mach-E is only able to pull a trailer weighing up to 750kgs, so it's unsuitable for a caravan or large trailer.
 The Ford Kuga PHEV can tow up to 1,200kg, and this increases to 2,100kg for the range-topping diesel.